Limerick: Demographics

+As of the 2022 census, the ethnic makeup of the city was 76.53% white total, including 67.47% white Irish and 8.53% other white people, 13.52% not stated, 5.48% Asian, 2.31% other and 2.14% black.
+The city's religious makeup in 2022 was 61.31% Catholic, 14.11% no religion, 13.91% not stated, and 10.66% other religions.

 Government and politics

 Local government

-Limerick city is under the jurisdiction of Limerick City and County Council.
+Limerick city is under the jurisdiction of Limerick City and County Council, which is based at City Hall, Limerick.
 The council has responsibility for local services such as sanitation, planning and development, libraries, collection of motor taxation, local roads and social housing in the city.
 The council comprises elected councillors with an appointed full-time CEO as the city (and county) manager.
 Local elections are held every five years and the councillors annually elect a Cathaoirleach or chairperson to chair the council.
-The 21 councillors from the 3 local electoral areas in the City Metropolitan Area also elect a mayor to represent the city.
-The Mayoral position is largely ceremonial and has much reduced responsibility following the merger of the Limerick local authorities.
-As of mid-2021, the mayor was Councillor Daniel Butler.
+Limerick City and County council was the first local authority in Ireland to have a directly-elected mayor.
+In May 2019, residents voted in favour of a proposal for a directly-elected mayor.
+Elections were held in conjunction with local government and European elections on 7 June 2024.
+John Moran was subsequently announced as the first directly-elected mayor.
 Former well-known mayors include TDs Donogh O'Malley, Stephen Coughlan, Michael Lipper, Jim Kemmy and Jan O'Sullivan.

 Throughout most of the city's history, from 1197 when it gained its first charter, Limerick City had its own local government authority, Limerick Corporation later known as Limerick City Council.
 The council was one of the oldest in Ireland and was only exceeded in age by Dublin City Council.
 In October 2012 the Government of Ireland published Putting People First- Action Programme for Effective Local Government which set out government policy for reforms across all the main areas of local government in Ireland.
 Among the recommendations was the merging of Limerick City Council with Limerick County Council.
 The changes came into effect on 1 June 2014 following the implementation of the Local Government Reform Act 2014.